rustyconover/muid-rust/Readme.md

 This program never terminates after finding a fixed number of muids, it just keeps searching.

+You can stop searching if you're using the rng search method and specify the appropriate parameter.

-This program will use all of the CPUs your computer has at 100%.
+This progrmam will use all of the CPUs your computer has at 100%.